dwesterman/Convert-SplitNameValue/README.md

 # Convert-SplitNameValue Script / Module (WIP)
 Is a Set of functions for Converting Data into a SplitNameValue String and vice versa.

 This is helpful for pulling in data from one or more objects/arrays and automatically setting that data to Labtech/Automate variables by using "Variable Set: Split NameValue Parameter".
-It could also be used to save objects to a text file and pull them back out again and still be able to intract with the objects like normal, and It makes creating new objects easy.
+It could also be used to save objects to a text file and pull them back out again and still be able to intract with the objects like normal, You can use it to combine multiple objects into one, or It make new objects using a string.

 # Function "ConvertTo-SplitNameValue"
 Aliases: ConvertTo-SplitNameValue, CT-SNV, ConvertTo-SNV, CT-SplitNameValue <br />